foreveryone1/ObsidianNotes/1 notes/10 music/Sharks eat people too.md

 we were swinging sticks like swords
 and I split your lip
-I didn't cry for help or apologise
+I didn't call for help or apologise
 I just stared and stared
 at the bloody pink spit trailing from your mouth